Acly/comfyui-tooling-nodes/README.md

 ## <a id="images" href="#toc">Sending and receiving images</a>

 ComfyUI exchanges images via the filesystem.
-This requires a multi-step process (upload images, prompt, download images), is rather inefficient, and invites a whole class of potential issues.
+This requires a multi-step process (upload images, prompt, download images), which invites a whole class of potential issues you might not want to deal with.
 It's also unclear at which point those images will get cleaned up if ComfyUI is used via external tools.

 ### Load Image (Base64)